 4) Start the instrument as before.

 5) Once sample begins to exit the outlet increase the homogenizing pressure, monitored by the small gauge, by turning the regulator (small grey knob) CLOCKWISE.
 The pressure of the filtration/extrusion process can be monitored by the large gauge – E. coli cells lyse at 15-18k psi.
 The machine will automatically turn off if the maximum operating pressure (~35K psi) is exceeded.
 If the machine stops reset it by turning the main power supply on and off (red knob on back of instrument) – wait thirty seconds after turning it off before turning it back on..

 6) After use wash the sample path with DI water and then with 70% isopropanol.
 The sample path is left “wet” in 70% isopropanol.

 7) RECORD USAGE IN LOG BOOK.

-Any deviation from this SOP requires approval from the Facility Manager.
+Any deviation from this SOP requires approval from the Core Manager.